Do you want to start a lifestyle blog, yet feel overwhelmed with where to start?

 After you set up your blog, you can start preparing for a successful blog launch.
 When I prepared for Reroute Lifestyle’s launch, I actually grew our email list to 265 subscribers and social media accounts to 100 combined followers just by following the steps outlined in that article.

-It goes to show that while you’re working on building your blog, you can still grow your audience.
+It goes to show that while you’re working on building your blog, you can still grow an audience.

 - 11 Things to Do Before Blog Launch